bu-ist/bu-elb-simulator/README.md

 > recv() failed (111: Connection refused) while resolving, resolver: 127.0.0.11:53

-This most likely indicates that the DNS resolver doesn't exist on the default address (127.0.0.11).
+This indicates that the image failed to determine what IP to use as DNS resolver.
 There are two possible remedies in this situation:

 1. Use the DNS resolver that was configured for your container.